CD-Xbow/simple-scintilla/README.md

 ## Version 0.3 - To do

+	- Proper Syntax highlighting

+## Version 0.4 - To do
 	- Search and replace
-	- Better print

-## Version 0.4 - To do

-	- Proper Syntax highlighting